 It takes time for bunions to form.
-If you begin to notice in inflammation or feel pain at the joint of or big or little toe, seek out a podiatrist as quickly as possible.
+If you begin to notice inflammation or feel pain at the joint of the big or little toe, seek out a podiatrist as quickly as possible.
 They can diagnose the situation and provide possible treatments, of which there are many.

 Treatment for Bunions in Runners

 Running with bunions can be painful, but it doesn’t mean it’s permanent.
 When diagnosed, your doctor will likely prescribe rest, icing the affected joints, and pain medication.
-Sadly, the pain medications will likely just be over-the-counter ones like Tylenol and not the fun stuff like Percocet.
+Sadly, the pain medications will likely just be over-the-counter ones like Tylenol.
 They may also suggest nonsteroidal anti-inflammatory drugs (NSAIDs) like Ibuprofen, Motrin, and Advil.

 However, long-term treatments should also be considered: using orthotics or agreeing to surgery.

 In many cases, it’s the structure of the foot that’s the problem.
 Podiatrists can create customized orthotics that are placed in your shoe.
 Over time, they will realign your foot, allowing you to place less pressure on the joints, and preventing more bunions from forming in the future.

 Surgery is a very common treatment for bunions.
 In fact, it’s the best option.
 It corrects the problem in your foot the way that even orthotics can’t.
 At the same time, you need to be aware that it’s a complicated surgery, and the recovery period is extensive.